markfisher/xdzk/README.md

 xdzk
 ====
-This is a prototype of XD distributed runtime clutering on Zookeeper.
+This is a prototype of XD distributed runtime clustering on Zookeeper.